phurhard/HNG/README.md

 Same thing is happening again.

 Hopefully, this is the last day i'll do this.Thinkinh of implementing this using express node, as that is a language i intent to learn. so i'll stop using python for this tasks and try using node express henceforth.

+Today was a lot and couldn't write a line of code, hopefully tomorrow is easier on me.